 Glycolic acid prevents clogging the pores that lead to breakouts on the skin.
 It is also an excellent exfoliator (removes dead skin cells from skin’s surface).

-Glycolic acid is considered safe to use.
+Glycolic acid is considered safe to use but consult your doctor if you have sensitive skin.
 Water neutralises its acidic effect when it is rinsed off after cleansing.

 Niacinamide, a form of vitamin B3 offers a host of benefits to skin.
 It controls the production of sebum and controls the existing acne on oily skin, if any.